akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I have fought.”

-“Not with swords.
-With your silence.”
+“Not sufficiently, brother.”
 Her voice was gentle.
 “You have always waited for permission.
-For your father’s nod, for the right moment.
-But love does not wait for permission, brother.”
+For our father’s nod, for the right moment.
+But love does not wait for permission.”

 Godfrey looked at his hands as the Duchess continued.